Sint-Ulriks-Kapelle

-Sint-Ulriks-Kapelle is a village and deelgemeente of Dilbeek.
+Sint-Ulriks-Kapelle is a village and deelgemeente of Dilbeek, Belgium.

 History

 Historically, Sint-Ulriks-Kapelle was a part of the Land of Asse.

 Together with Dilbeek, Groot-Bijgaarden, Itterbeek, Schepdaal and Sint-Martens-Bodegem, it has formed the municipality of Dilbeek since 1 January 1977.

 Geography

 Sint-Ulriks-Kapelle has 1,633 inhabitants and consists of 486 ha.
 The height above sea level varies between 20-50 m.